 CLICK HERE to view the final design report for Randolph Plaza.

 GNP completed pre-development planning in 2021 for the Plaza at Gratiot and Randolph and successfully fundraised for its construction in 2022.
-We are due to break ground on the project in summer 2024.
+We are due to break ground on the project in fall 2024.
 Greektown Neighborhood Partnership is proud to collaborate with the Downtown Detroit Partnership, Bedrock, Paradise Valley Conservancy, and Karp & Associates in securing $13,740,000 in funding though the Michigan Economic Development Corporation Revitalization and Placemaking (RAP) Grant Program.
 This $13.7 million grant will leverage over $50 million for parks and building rehabilitation projects in Downtown Detroit with localized impact.
 With this funding and matching sources, Greektown Neighborhood Partnership has secured funding to construct the Plaza as the gateway to Greektown.
 Special thanks to the Michigan Economic Development Corporation, Downtown Development Authority, City of Detroit Department of Public Works, and Gilbert Family Foundation for supporting the construction of Randolph Plaza.

 MONROE STREETSCAPE redesign project

-Greektown Neighborhood Partnership has completed pre-development planning for a complete redesign of Monroe Street, one of Detroit’s most special places.
+Greektown Neighborhood Partnership has completed pre-development planning and is currently in construction document phase for a complete redesign of Monroe Street, one of Detroit’s most special places.
 It has maintained its status as a primary commercial street for the area for over a century and continues to attract a broad array of locals and international visitors to its entertainment venues and eateries.
 Its intimate scale, Victorian architecture, and downtown location have made it one of the City’s most walkable commercial corridors.
 The purpose of the Monroe Street Streetscape Redesign project is to re-imagine Monroe Street as one that prioritizes pedestrians, provides program flexibility, increases safety, and celebrates the rich cultural and historic heritage of Greektown.
 The project is an opportunity to create an innovative streetscape in the City of Detroit with the ability to completely pedestrianize Monroe Street.
 The project was identified as a main goal of the Greektown Neighborhood Framework Vision.
 The streetscape improvements of Monroe Street are essential in establishing a broad palette of experiences through the main corridor and heart of Greektown.
 The future of Monroe Street accommodates users of all kinds and modes and must be refocused to prioritize the thousands of pedestrians that walk it each day, supporting and complementing the many businesses along it.
 Culture and art opportunities will be defined through a robust community engagement strategy.

 Pre-development planning was completed by SmithGroup through the generous support of the Hollywood Casino at Greektown, Bedrock, the Papas Family, Community Foundation for Southeast Michigan, and the Teftsis Family.
 Greektown Neighborhood Partnership engaged with the community over the course of the year though online surveys, public meetings, days of walkshops, open houses during the Greektown Heritage Festival, and countless refinement with the community and governmental agencies.